 David maintains an active trial and appellate practice and has consistently worked on financial institution litigation matters throughout his career.
-David is the primary author of www.FinancialAppellateVoice.com, a blog that routinely reports on lending and fiduciary issues facing financial industry clients.
+David is the primary author of the Texas Fiduciary Litigator blog, which reports on legal cases and issues impacting the fiduciary field in Texas.

 This financial institution experience includes (but is not limited to): breach of contract, foreclosure litigation, lender liability, receivership and injunction remedies upon default, non-recourse and other real estate lending, class action, RICO actions, usury, various tort causes of action, breach of fiduciary duty claims, and preference and other related claims raised by receivers.